 I truly believe homeschool conventions are a must for encouraging homeschool families to stay the course, so please consider going to at least one a year!
 Our favorite is Teach Them Diligently!

-- Create a Homeschool Convention Notebook
+- How to Make a Homeschool Convention Notebook

 - Surviving Homeschool Conventions